Common Traveler’s Sickness

-1) Take acidophilus or probiotics daily, start 2 weeks before you leave and 1 week after returning.
+1) Take acidophilus or probiotics daily; start two weeks before leaving and one week after returning.
 The friendly bacteria help prevent and stop diarrhea.
 Take as directed.

-2) Natto spores powder contains Bacillus subtilis, friendly microorganisms, it can stop diarrhea overnight.
+2) Bacillus subtilis, friendly microorganisms, can stop diarrhea overnight.
+Take one capsule three times a day or take it as the label indicated.
+You could order Bacillus subtilis as a supplement from swansonvitamin.com.
+Natto spores powder contains Bacillus subtilis.
 Take one spoonful of the powder 2 or 3 times a day.
-You can buy the Natto spores powder (a tiny spoon enclosed) from Mitoku Japanese Takahashi Nattomoto (a food company).
+You might buy Natto spores powder (a tiny spoon enclosed) from Mitoku Japanese Takahashi Nattomoto (a food company).

 3) Take papaya & pineapple enzymes to help with digestion and reduce gas.

-Constipation: more than 30% of travelers get constipated, which may be caused by a change in diet, different schedule, dehydration, and not using your own bathroom.
+Constipation: more than 30% of travelers get constipated, which may be caused by a change in diet, different schedules, dehydration, and not using your bathroom.
 To avoid constipation:

 1) Drink plenty of water to help soften the stools and move the bowels.
-Ideally, drink 8 glasses (64 OZ) of water a day.
+Ideally, drink eight glasses (64 OZ) of water a day.

 2) Taking chia seeds is a good source of high fiber to help the body form soft and bulky stools.
 Put 1 or 2 teaspoons of chia seeds into 8 oz of water, soak overnight until the seeds fully expand to jelly.
-The next morning drink it with 1 or 2 glasses of water on an empty stomach, you should have an easy bowel movement very soon.
+The following day drink it with 1 or 2 glasses of water on an empty stomach; you should have an easy bowel movement very soon.

 Cold: many travelers get sick during or after their trip resulting from airplane cold.
-Colds may be more than 100 times easier to be transmitted on a plane than on the ground according to the Journal of Environmental Health Research.
+According to the Journal of Environmental Health Research, colds may be more than 100 times easier to be transmitted on a plane than on the ground.
 To prevent the colds and shorten the sickness course:

 2) Use Sinus Rinse twice a day while traveling.
-The daily nasal hygiene with a saline solution washes away the germs, allergens and excessive mucus in the nose, sinuses and throat and reduces the chance of infection with airborne disease.
-It also helps to relieve sinus.
+The daily nasal hygiene with a saline solution washes away the germs, allergens, and excessive mucus in the nose, sinuses, and throat.
+It reduces the chance of infection with airborne disease.
+It also helps to relieve the sinus.